Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Map-Making Algorithm

 where $\mu = 4/(5X+3)$ is the mean molecular weight, $\mu_\mathrm{e} = 2/(X+1)$ is the mean molecular weight of electrons, and $X = 0.76$ is the primordial hydrogen mass fraction.
-This variation depends on the observed frequency $\nu$ and the frequency dependent part $g_\nu (x)$ is given by
+This variation depends on the observed frequency $\nu$ and the frequency-dependent part $g_\nu (x)$ is given by

 where $h$ is the Planck constant, and $k_\mathrm{B}$ is the Boltzmann constant.

 The kSZ effect is induced by the bulk flow of the electrons.
 The kSZ temperature variation is given by